 Care & Accommodation

-The living and learning environments at Options Kinsale recognises that children with complex needs require individualised, child centred, flexible and responsive intervention and educational programmes within a highly structured low arousal and containing environment.
+The living and learning environments at Options Kinsale recognises that children with complex needs require individualised, child centred, flexible and responsive intervention and educational programmes within a highly structured low arousal and homely environment.

 - Children have input into developing all aspects of the Home, including the planning of activity programmes and menus